 Your marriage name change options

-People married in Ontario have a number of marriage name change options.
-Either spouse may take their partner’s surname in place of their own, or in addition to their own (either with a hyphen or space).
-Of course, you don’t have to change names after marriage, but if you’re visiting this site you probably want to know more about it.
+People married in Ontario have a number of name change options.
+Either spouse may take their partner’s surname in place of their own, or in addition to their own.
+If adding the names they can appear in either order, separated by either a hyphen or space.
+Of course, you don’t have to change names after marriage, but if you’re visiting this site you probably want to know more about it!

 Marriage name change – assumed name